 In the division of retirement benefits, it is also important to address potential tax implications.
 One way to protect your financial and tax interests is through a qualified domestic relations order (QDRO).
 QDROs are a requirement for retirement plans that are subject to the Employee Retirement Income Security Act (ERISA).
 Through a QDRO, one spouse can transfer a share of his or her retirement funds to the other spouse.

 Family law attorney Phillip Linder will work with you to determine if a QDRO is required in your situation, and help to prepare the necessary documentations to comply with ERISA guidelines and send to the plan administrator for approval.

-Collin County divorce attorney Phillip Linder provides clients with advice and guidance through all aspects of property division, including the division of retirement benefits.
+Allen, TX divorce attorney Phillip Linder provides clients with advice and guidance through all aspects of property division, including the division of retirement benefits.
 The legal staff at Linder Haynes Law Firm will thoroughly assess the value of all retirement assets that fall under community property, including:

 - Deferred pension plans

 - Stock options

 - Military pensions and veteran’s educational benefits

 - Federal and civil service retirement benefits